Moğollar: History

-The band was founded end of 1967 by Aziz Azmet, Murat Ses, Cahit Berkay, Hasan Sel and Engin Yörükoğlu.
+The band was founded end of 1967 by Aziz Azmet, Murat Ses and Aydin Daruga.

 In 1970, Hasan Sel was replaced by Taner Öngür, previously a member of Meteorlar (Meteors) and the Erkin Koray Quartet.
 The band tried to fuse the technical aspects of pop music with the melodies of Anatolian folk music in the late 1960s and early 1970s.

 In July 1970, Aziz Azmet, the band's vocalist left the band due to musical disagreements and Ersen Dinleten replaced him for a short time.
 Moğollar recorded Ternek/Haliç'te Gün Batışı (Ternek/Sunset on the Golden Horn) on a 45 rpm single, and left for Paris in August 1970.
 While they went to Paris, they signed a 3-year contract with CBS, releasing a 45 rpm single Hitchin/Behind the Dark in 1972.
 They made one album for the imprint "Guild International du Disque", Danses et Rythmes de la Turquie -- d'Hier d'Aujourd'hui.
 This album was recognized by the French Académie Charles Cros in 1971, earning comparisons to Pink Floyd.
 By that time, they met with Barış Manço and started to work with him while he was living in Belgium.

 In 1968 the group won the third place in Turkish music contest Golden Microphone.
 In 1971 the group won the Grand Prix du Disque of the Charles Cros Academy for their instrumental album Danses et Rythmes de la Turquie.

 In 1971, Barış Manço joined as vocalist and the band was renamed Manchomongol.
 Manchomongol recorded two 45 rpms, and this partnership ended after four months.
 Also, Engin Yörükoğlu stayed in Paris, and the drummer of Mavi Işıklar (Blue Lights), Ayzer Danga, joined the band to replace him.